xhankx/xu_hang_ui_garden_build_checks/README.md

 # React Component Library - Docker Setup

-This guide will walk you through the steps to build and run the React Component Library on your local machine using Docker.
-The application will be accessible on `localhost:8083`.
+This guide will show you how to build and run the web application on 'localhost:8018'.

 ---